What are Piles?

 - Mild astringent: To relieve itching

-Non-surgical interventional procedure for the management of Piles should not be done in the presence of the following:
+Non-surgical interventional procedures for the management of Piles should not be done in the presence of the following:

 - HIV infected or immunocompromised individuals.